maidsafe/rfcs/proposed/0000-Sentinel.md

 within the XOR network.

-We generally call such a set a Group(H) where H is the HASH address or simply A Group when H is known from the context.
+We generally call such a set a Group(H) where H is the HASH address or simply a Group when H is known from the context.

 The key idea is the assumption that it is cryptographically hard for an adversary to enter an arbitrary group of close nodes.
 The purpose of the